Definitive Map and Statement

 - The order does not alter any point of termination of the path, other than to another point on the same path or another highway connected with it, which is equally convenient to the public.

 - The route will not be substantially less convenient to the public as a consequence of the diversion.

 Extinguishing a path

 Before extinguishing a path, the following should be considered (under section 118 of the Highways Act 1980).

 - The path is not needed for public use.

 - To what extent the route is likely to be used by the public and the effect the extinguishments will have on the land served by the path.

-The statutory registers for all of the above modifications, orders and declarations are kept by the council.
-They're available for public inspection by contacting the public rights of way officer by calling 01895 277528 or emailing firstname.lastname@example.org.
+The statutory registers are available to download.
+They're also available for public inspection by contacting the public rights of way officer by calling 01895 277528 or emailing email@example.com.
 The public rights of way officer can also provide more information on the Definitive Map and Statement.